open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 ## How to Use GitHub

-There's a lot of jargon around GitHub that takes some to get used to if you're not familiar with it.
+There's a lot of jargon around GitHub that takes some time to get used to if you're not familiar with it.
 In this section we'll go over some of the common terms and how we use them at *ZA*.

 > ### If you already know how to use GitHub (TL;DR):